latam-polmeth/Meeting2023/README.md

 ---
 <img src="logo_LAPolMeth.png" alt="logo_LAPolMeth">

-# Latin American Political Methodology Meeting, 2021
+# Latin American Political Methodology Meeting, 2022

-Welcome!
-We are excited to announce the fifth Latin American Polmeth (LAPolMeth) meeting.
-The event will take place on November 19-20, 2021 employing a hybrid format.
-The in-person section will be hosted by ITAM in Mexico City, but a limited number of attendees from all over the world will be able to join virtually.
-The event is sponsored by the Society for Political Methodology, Princeton University, and the University of North Carolina at Chapel Hill.
+The sixth Latin American Polmeth (LAPolMeth) meeting will take place on November 18-19, 2022 employing a hybrid format: online and on-site in Buenos Aires, Argentina.
+The meeting is hosted by Universidad de San Andres (UdeSA) and sponsored by the Society for Political Methodology, Princeton University, and the University of North Carolina at Chapel Hill.

-The meeting will feature a limited number of paper workshops, a poster session for graduate students, and keynote talks by prominent political methodologists [Jennifer Larson](https://www.jmlarson.com/) (Vanderbilt) and [Cyrus Samii](https://cyrussamii.com/) (NYU).
+The meeting will feature a limited number of paper workshops, a poster session for graduate students, and keynote talks by prominent political methodologists [Thad Dunning](http://www.thaddunning.com) (UC Berkeley) and [Vera Tröger](https://warwick.ac.uk/fac/soc/economics/staff/vetroeger/) (UHH and Warwick).

 ## Application process